 - ICD-10 Documentation Requirements provides an overview of the conventions, guidelines and classifications used in ICD-10.
 The general principles of ICD-10 coding will be reviewed as well as the key guidelines applicable to the female genitourinary system and maternity care.

 - ICD-10 Diagnosis Coding for Obstetric Care Complications provides a review of the ICD-10 coding requirements for reporting Obstetrical complications, including the clinical specificity necessary to appropriately assign diagnosis codes.
 The guidelines for reporting and sequencing multiple obstetrical complications will be discussed using clinical examples.

-All 2014 Coding Workshops will be taught using only ICD-10 diagnostic codes.
-The intensive training will include a new, half-day diagnostic coding module available at some of the workshop locations.
-This new module will focus on a review of the ICD-10 guidelines and coding conventions in addition to code selection exercises.
+All 2015 Coding Workshops are taught using only ICD-10 diagnostic codes.
+The intensive training includes a new, half-day diagnostic coding module available at some of the workshop locations.
+This new module focuses on a review of the ICD-10 guidelines and coding conventions in addition to code selection exercises.

-All 2014 workshop attendees will receive an ICD-10 code book, for use during the course, and to take home.
+All 2015 workshop attendees receive an ICD-10 code book, for use during the course, and to take home.